National Electrical Code Top Ten Tips: Article 503 -- Class III Hazardous Locations

 F. Install power correction at the motor, either with a capacitor (for across the line starting) or (preferably) with a variable speed drive or soft starter that has power factor correction.

-10. Luminaires have special requirements, as outlined in 503.130.
-Other devices, such as flexible cords, plugs, and receptacles also have special requirements.
+special requirements.
 Refer to the appropriate part of 503.
 Most of these requirements are minimal, but they still need to be understood and applied.

-11. Per 503.30, wiring and equipment in Class III locations must be bonded as specified in Article 250, but with additional requirements.
+requirements.
 Note that prior to the 2022 revision, the word "grounding" was also included; its exclusion is a welcome improvement.
 Don't proceed with this work until you have read and understood the related definitions in Article 100.
 Too often, people confuse grounding (connection to the earth) with bonding, leaving dangerous differences of potential in place.
 Essentially, you never ground on the load side.
 Instead, create a low-impedance path back to the source.
 See 250.118 for a list and description of acceptable bonding conductors (you won't see "dirt" or "earth" on that list).